plbrault/youre-the-os/README.md

 * Python 3.10
 * [pipenv](https://pypi.org/project/pipenv/)
-* Create an empty `.venv` directory at the root of the project
+* An empty `.venv` directory at the root of the project

 ## Usage